Students Outpace Peers In Competitions

 1. Pick up your free Themis Multistate Outline Book in the Administrative Suite on the 4th floor, outside of Dean McGovern’s office or in the Office of Student Affairs.
 Before you take a book, make sure that a law school staff member checks your name off the book distribution list.

 2. Read the two documents that will be given to you with your Themis book: the Early Bar Prep Course schedule and a description of the components of the course, including screenshots to help you navigate the Themis online course portal.

 3. Begin your path to bar success with Week One’s tasks.
 The program is flexible to fit your needs and your schedule.
-But don’t put off to tomorrow what you can do today so you can add your name to the list of Drexel Law alums who did the work and passed the bar on their first try!
+But don’t put off to tomorrow what you can do today so you can add your name to the list of the Kline School of Law alums who did the work and passed the bar on their first try!

 If you have any questions about the Themis online course portal, email Kevin Frost at firstname.lastname@example.org.
 Email Professor Kraybill at email@example.com if you have any other questions about the course or the bar exam.